 ARTS & CULTURE: Bosack and Lerner have put at least $7 million toward the creation of the Chawton House Library, funding the purchase of an English manor that once belonged to Jane Austen’s brother, and turning it into a research center for 18th and 19th century women writers.

-LOOKING FORWARD: It is clear that Bosack’s technical skill was a large part of Cisco’s success, so it’s not a stretch to imagine him amassing another fortune through XKL, a privately funded engineering company that develops optical networks for data communications, where he is currently CEO.
-So while his philanthropy may be slowing down, largely because he’s already given away most of the wealth he made from Cisco to charity, he’s one of the guys you should be rooting for to strike it rich again.
+LOOKING FORWARD: It is clear that Bosack’s technical skill was a large part of Cisco’s success, so it is not difficult to imagine him amassing another fortune through XKL, a privately funded engineering company that develops optical networks for data communications.
+So while his philanthropy may be slowing down, largely because he has already given away most of the wealth he made from Cisco to charity, he is someone likely to strike it rich again.

 8458 W. Main St. Marshall, VA 20115